BizTalk360 a monitoring and support tool for BizTalk Server environments (Part 2)

 2. Another important limitation is that this tool has no web interface, this means that you need to give remote desktop access to your users in your production environment machines in order to them have access and use this tool, which not all organizations allow!
 In my personal experience and opinion, almost no organization allows this type of access to their production environments.

-We can also monitor BizTalk Server platform as a whole using robust monitoring tools like System Center Operations Manager (SCOM).
+We can also monitor the BizTalk Server platform as a whole using robust monitoring tools like System Center Operations Manager (SCOM).
 SCOM is used to monitor the health and performance of everything from servers to individual applications in Microsoft Windows environments, it is a comprehensive IT infrastructure, virtualization, and cloud management platform that allows you to easily and efficiently manage your applications and services across multiple hypervisors as well as across public and private cloud infrastructures to deliver flexible and cost-effective IT services for your business.
 It provides a unified management toolset for your applications and services.

 However, use only SCOM to monitor BizTalk platform can become extremely expensive for medium enterprises (or midsize companies) and in my opinion even for some large companies.
-This because the learning curve to use this tool is high, why?
+This is because the learning curve to use this tool is high.
 This tool is too complete, comprehensive and complex and for that, it requires highly skilled people.
 Beyond the need for specialized resources, it also requires a large investment in hardware and software since SCOM can monitor any Microsoft product, Azure or even third-party products.
 It would also be a waste of resources to just use SCOM to monitor a BizTalk Server platform.

 Saravana Kumar used the experience gained over many years as a BizTalk consultant in several clients to create the tool BizTalk360 (http://www.biztalk360.com) that addresses the above issues and many more, filling almost all the gaps left by Microsoft in the area of support and monitoring BizTalk Server in an incredibly simple and intuitive way, thus fulfilling the most common needs of clients and at the same time radically reducing the learning curve required to use this tool compared to tools like SCOM.